Cinderella (Prokofiev): Story

 The Spring Ball is in full swing, with guests arriving from all over the kingdom and beyond to dance and pay respect to the Prince.
 The two stepsisters attempt to win favour with the royal court by showing off their dancing skills, but have less than successful results, much to their mother's dismay.
 The Prince then joins the celebrations, but finding state events such as the Spring Ball dull, and being reluctant to enter a marriage without love, he declines any offers for a dance, particularly in the case of the obnoxious step-sisters.

-At this point, Cinderella arrives at the palace, transformed beyond recognition into a beautifully dressed princess.
+Cinderella arrives at the palace, transformed beyond recognition into a beautifully dressed princess.
 The Prince, along with everyone else, is entranced by her beauty and charm, and for the first time, he asks for a dance.
-As the evening passes, the two become inseparable; Cinderella quickly becomes beloved by the entire court for her graciousness and charm, while the Prince is unusually enthusiastic and cheery in her company.
+As the evening passes, Cinderella quickly becomes beloved by the entire court for her graciousness and charm, and the enamoured Prince spends the entire evening by her side.
 When refreshments are served, he gives her the honour of taking one of three oranges, a delicacy imported to the kingdom from a far-off land.
-Cinderella offers the other two oranges to her two stepsisters, who are so flattered by the attention that they do not recognize the beautiful stranger as their stepsister Cinderella.
+Cinderella offers the other two oranges to her two stepsisters, who are so flattered by the attention that they do not recognize the beautiful stranger as their stepsister.
 The Prince takes Cinderella out to the royal gardens for an evening walk, where they dance and proclaim the love blossoming between them.

 As they return to the ballroom for the next waltz, Cinderella has completely forgotten about the time in her happiness.
 However, at the first stroke of midnight, the twelve dwarfs spring from the great palace clock and remind Cinderella of her fairy godmother's warning.
 Terrified of being unmasked as a lowly servant in rags, she flees from the ballroom to the astonishment of the other guests.
 Though the Prince pursues her, she vanishes into the night moments before the spell breaks, losing one of her glass slippers in her haste and panic.
 The Prince is heartbroken at the thought of losing his love so soon after discovering her, but upon finding the lost slipper, he vows not to rest until he is once again reunited with her.